Permutations of point sets in $\mathbb{R}^d$: Finding the minimum

 \begin{thm} The minimum value of $a_S(n,d)$ is $m(n,d)=2n-2.$ Further, if $n\neq 4,$ this value is achieved if and only if the points of $S$ are equally spaced on a line segment.
 For $n=4,$ this value is achieved if and only if the points are on a line with $d(P_1,P_2)=d(P_3,P_4).$ \end{thm} \begin{proof} First, we show $m(n,d) \leq 2n-2$ by computing $a_S(n,d)$ when $S$ consists of $n$ equally spaced points on a line.
 For convenience, assume the points are placed at the first $n$ positive integers along the $x_1$-axis in $\mathbb{R}^d,$ so $P_1=(1,0,\dots,0), P_2 = (2,0,\dots, 0), \dots, P_n=(n,0, \dots,0).$ Then the hyperplane corresponding to the perpendicular bisector of the points $P_i$ and $P_j$ has equation $x_1=\frac{i+j}{2}.$ These $n$ points determine a total of $2n-3$ perpendicular bisecting hyperplanes, namely all hyperplanes with equations $x_1=k/2,$ where $3 \leq k \leq 2n-1.$ These $2n-3$ parallel hyperplanes partition $\mathbb{R}^d$ into $2n-2$ parallel strips.
 Since we know there is a one-to-one correspondence between orderings and regions, this shows $m(n,d)\leq 2n-2.$

-Next, we show that $m(n,d)\geq 2n-2.$ We'll use induction on the dimension $d$ to accomplish this.
-We'll actually prove a slightly stronger statement, namely that if $S\subset \mathbb{R}^d$ where $d \geq 2,$ then $a_S(n,d)=2n-2$ implies the points of $S$ are collinear.
+Next, we show that $m(n,d)\geq 2n-2.$ We will use induction on the dimension $d$ to accomplish this.
+Actually, we will prove a slightly stronger statement, namely that if $S\subset \mathbb{R}^d$ where $d \geq 2,$ then $a_S(n,d)=2n-2$ implies the points of $S$ are collinear.
 This will then reduce everything to the one-dimensional case. \begin{itemize} \item $d=1.$ Let $a_1, a_2, \dots, a_n$ be $n$ real numbers, listed in increasing order.
 Note that

 This immediately implies that the $n$ points determine at least $2n-3$ distinct ``perpendicular bisectors'' (which correspond to midpoints in this case).
 These midpoints partition the line into at least $2n-2$ segments, each of which corresponds to a unique ordering of the points.
 Thus $m(n,1)\geq 2n-2.$